django/django/docs/asgi.rst

 already solutions such as database transactions that help solve this, and the vast majority of application code will not need to deal with this problem.
-If ordering of incoming packets matters for a protocol, they should be annotated with a packet number (as WebSocket is in this specification).
+If ordering of incoming packets matters for a protocol, they should be annotated with a packet number (as WebSocket is in its specification).

 Single-reader and process-specific channels, such as those used for response channels back to clients, are not subject to this problem; a single reader